 After the Game: Make sure you congratulate your players after every game, win or lose.
 Do not sit players down and run the game play by play.
-You may have a discussion of high points and things to improve on in the next practice, but keep it short.
+Players are too young for this type of game evaluation.
+Keep your comments brief and allow them to leave.